-Amir Alexander is a writer, historian, and mathematician living in Los Angeles.
-His writing illuminates the deep interconnections between mathematics and its social, cultural, and political setting.
+Amir Alexander is a writer, historian, and mathematician living in Los Angeles whose books explore the surprising ways that mathematics shapes the human world.

-Amir teaches in the history department at UCLA and also has taught history, philosophy, and the history of science at Stanford and UCLA.
+Amir reviews books for the New York Times, the Wall Street Journal, Nature, and other publications, and have written Op-Eds for the Washington Post and the Los Angeles Times.
+He teaches in the history department at UCLA and also has taught history, philosophy, and the history of science at Stanford and UCLA.